wongquinn/wongquinn.github.io/_pages/about.md

 # 🔥 News
 - I've just started my assistant professor position at Universidad Carlos III de Madrid.
 Feel free to reach out!
+- The work "Guaranteeing Convergence in Trajectory Shaping Guidance for Impact Time Control" has been accepted by **AUTOMATICA**.

 # 📝 Selected Journal Papers
 ## 2026